nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 				<div class="section-text">
 					<div class="section-t">Dedicated to B2B ecommerce solutions</div>
 					<div class="section-descr">
 						While there are similarities between B2C and B2B ecommerce platforms, the actual B2B interactions are quite different, and present a number of unique characteristics and challenges at every stage of the business process.
-This means that, for a successful Ecommerce implementation, both short and long term, the architecture and functionality of the platform needs to be specific to the B2B market.
+This means that, for a successful B2B ecommerce solutions implementation, both short and long term, the architecture and functionality of the platform needs to be specific to the B2B market.
 So while certain business activities, such as a product marketplace, may seem similar between B2B and B2C, the actual business logic and processes are drastically different.
 					</div>
 				</div>
 			</div>